pubmania/flask_admin_skeleton/README.md

   * ~~Make modal changes for Users table~~ Done
   * Make modal changes for Posts Table.
   * Clean Up code
-* Creation of subforms - Possibly just a mechanism to add modals.
-Although need to understand the cascade of deletion using SQLAlchemy.
+* Creation of subforms - Possibly just a mechanism to add modals. ~~Although need to understand the cascade of deletion using SQLAlchemy.~~ CASCADE Deletion now works.
+Just needed to ensure the models definition included `cascade='all,delete,delete-orphan'` in the relationship definition.

 # Demo